jido/Arcadam/README.md

 ### Level 3 Section Title...
 ```

-Use "#" in front of the header, repeated as needed to increase the level.
+Use "#" in front of the heading, repeated as needed to increase the level.

 There must be only one document title in the document.
 The document title may be followed immediately by an
 optional document header which contains metadata related to the document, such